johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_iana.md

 **dialect**

-The "dialect" parameter identifies the tool which generated the document, there are some existing tools with extensive usage that deviate from this core specification.
+The optional "dialect" parameter identifies the tool which generated the document, there are some existing tools with extensive usage that deviate from this core specification.
 Dialect identifiers conform to the same `id` production described for feature identifiers.